Programming paradigms and technologies

 Prerequisites and co-requisites

-1. Know: general concepts of programming languages (syntax, semantics of programs, object-oriented programming style), basics of algorithm theory (recursive functions and recursive calculations), basic concepts of mathematical logic, in particular, concepts of resolvents, resolute inference.
-2. Be able to: use various environments for development, editing and execution of programs.
-3. To have basic skills: specifications and programming of recursive calculations.
+Know: general concepts of programming languages (syntax, semantics of programs, object-oriented programming style), basics of algorithm theory (recursive functions and recursive calculations), basic concepts of mathematical logic, in particular, the concepts of resolvent, resolute inference.
+Be able to: use various development, editing and execution environments for programs.
+Possess elementary skills: specifications and programming of recursive calculations.

 Course content

+The goal of the discipline is to mastering basic knowledge of such programming paradigms: functional, logical, declarative compared to the object-oriented paradigm.
+Mastering the skills of designing and developing software systems using various programming paradigms with appropriate data structures, management mechanisms and technologies.
 The educational discipline "Paradigms and technologies of programming" is a component of the program of training specialists at the first (bachelor's) level of higher education in the field of knowledge 12 "Information technologies" from the specialty 122 "Computer science", educational and professional program - "Informatics".
 This discipline is an educational discipline chosen by the educational and professional program "Informatics", selective block "Theory and technology of programming".
-It is taught in the 6th semester of the 3rd year in the amount of 120 hours.
-(4 ECTS credits) in particular: lectures – 42 hours, consultations – 2 hours, independent work – 76 hours.
+It is taught in the 6th semester of the 3rd year in the amount of 120 hours (4 ECTS credits), in particular: lectures – 42 hours, consultations – 2 hours, independent work – 76 hours.
 The course includes 3 parts.
 The discipline ends with an exam.

 Recommended or required reading and other learning resources/tools